 - CSAT scores are positive in 92 percent of talks.
 It’s quite understandable to demand respect.
 As a result, connecting with customers via live chat, for example, is often well-received.
 Customers that are pleased are more willing to make a purchase from your company.

-- Connecting out in real-time and providing proactive help, based on the most recent Forrester, can generate more revenue by up to 29%.
+- Connecting out in real-time and providing proactive support, based on the most recent Forrester, can generate more revenue by up to 29%.
 According to studies, 55 percent of online buyers will abandon a purchase if they can’t find a solution to an issue fast, proactive support and interaction are now required.

 Reactive Vs Proactive: A Coin Toss